 What is a typical day for a wildland firefighter?

 The standard shift for a wildland firefighter is 16 hours with 8 hours off.
 A typical fire assignment (when traveling away from the local area to respond) lasts 14 days.
 Upon completion, a firefighter will receive 2 days off then go back to fighting fire.
 This schedule is repeated (14 on-2 days off-repeat) from the beginning of the fire season through to the end.
 There are variations to this schedule depending on what type of fire resource someone is but this is absolutely a hotshot crew’s life.
 Most hotshot crew firefighters work 1,000+ hours of overtime every fire season.
-Essentially, if you’re awake, you’re at work… for 6 months straight.
+Essentially, you’re working relatively non-stop for at least 6 months straight.
 With the fire season extending longer each year, so too does the strain on firefighters.

 Here is what a typical day on a hotshot crew looks like: